 Nothing has changed today.
-People may not like it, or disagree with it, or even reject it, but no one can deny that Jesus Christ demands exclusive loyalty to Himself and that the Bible teaches that a person cannot be saved from hell by any other person or religion.
+People may not like it, may disagree with it, or even reject it, but no one can deny that Jesus Christ demands exclusive loyalty to Himself and that the Bible teaches that a person cannot be saved from hell by any other person or religion.
 People still hate this idea and anyone who preaches it.

 In our society, we are at the point in history where only two concepts in religion remain: one is inclusive which is represented by those who espouse religious pluralism.
 This concept includes as valid all disciplines and religions for the common good.
 Most churches and religions are going in this direction as well as most educational systems.
 The other concept of religion is exclusivity, which is represented by New Testament Christianity.
 It declares that there is only one way: Jesus Christ.

 After His resurrection, Jesus commanded His Apostles to preach that He and only He could save men to the exclusion of every other god or religion, philosophy or prophet.
-Much tension and conflict concerning religion throughout history has been caused by Christianity's demand for exclusivity and will continue until He returns to vindicate those who believe and depend on Him.
+Much tension and conflict concerning religion throughout history has been caused by Christianity's demand for exclusivity, and will continue until He returns to vindicate those who believe and depend on Him.

-This is a hard idea to accept, especially in our country where we pride ourselves on being tolerant of every religion and point of view.
+This is a hard idea to accept, especially in the U.S.A. where we pride ourselves on being tolerant of every religion and point of view.
 We must remember, however, that salvation is not based on democracy but on the blood of Jesus shed on the cross and His subsequent resurrection.
 This makes Him the final arbiter in matters of religion, especially on the question of personal salvation.